-In the redshift range around z=0.4-0.7, the supernova results are most sensitive to a linear combination of $\Omega{\rm M}$ and $\Omega{\Lambda}$ close to $\Omega{\rm M}$ $\Omega{\Lambda}$ .
+In the redshift range around z = 0.4-0.7, the supernova results are most sensitive to a linear combination of $\Omega{\rm M}$ and $\Omega{\Lambda}$ close to $\Omega{\rm M}$ $\Omega{\Lambda}$ .
 In contrast, galaxy clustering and dynamics are sensitive primarily to $\Omega{\rm M}$ alone, while the CMB is most sensitive to $\Omega{\rm M} + \Omega{\Lambda}$ .
-Although combinations of other measurements lead to a separate confirmation of the Universe's acceleration (e.g., Efstathiou et al. 2002), taken alone it is the supernovae that provide posting direct evidence for dark energy.
+Although combinations of other measurements lead to a separate confirmation of the Universe's acceleration (e.g., Efstathiou et al. 2002), taken alone it is the supernovae that provide the best direct evidence for dark energy.
 Therefore, it is of importance to improve the precision of the supernova result, to confirm the result with additional independent high-redshift supernovae, and also to limit the possible effects of systematic errors.

 Perlmutter et al. (1997, 1999) and Riess et al. (1998) presented extensive accounts of, and bounds for, possible systematic uncertainties in the supernova measurements.
-One obvious possible source of systematic uncertainty has been was discussed is the effect of host-galaxy dust.
-For a given mass density, the effect of a cosmological constant on the magnitudes of high-redshift supernovae is to make their observed brightness dimmer than would have been the case with $\Omega{\Lambda} = 0$ .
-Dust extinction from within the host galaxy of the highredshift supernovae could have a similar effect: however, normal dust will also redden the colors of the supernovae.
-Therefore, a measurement of the color of the high-redshift supernovae, compared to the known colors of SNe Ia, has been used to provide an upper limit on the effect of host-galaxy dust extinction, or a direct measurement of that extinction which may then be corrected.
+One obvious possible source of systematic uncertainty is the effect of host-galaxy dust.
+For a given mass density, the effect of a cosmological constant on the magnitudes of high-redshift supernovae is to make their observed brightnesses dimmer than would have been the case with $\Omega{\Lambda} = 0$ .
+Dust extinction from within the host galaxy of the high-redshift supernovae could have a similar effect; however, normal dust will also redden the colors of the supernovae.
+Therefore, a measurement of the color of the high-redshift supernovae, compared to the known colors of low-redshift SNe Ia, has been used to provide an upper limit on the effect of host-galaxy dust extinction, or a direct measurement of that extinction which may then be corrected.
 Uncertainties on extinction corrections based on these color measurements usually dominate the statistical error of photometric measurements.
-Previous analyses have either selected a low-extinction subset of both low- and high-redshift supernovae and not applied corrections directly ("Fit C," the primary analysis of P99), or have used a biasing Bayesian prior on the intrinsic extinction distribution to limit the propagated uncertainties from errors in color measurements (Riess et al. 1998, "Fit E" of P99).
+Previous analyses have either selected a low-extinction subset of both low- and high-redshift supernovae and not applied corrections directly ("Fit C," the primary analysis of P99), or have used an asymmetric Bayesian prior on the intrinsic extinction distribution to limit the propagated uncertainties from errors in color measurements (Riess et al. 1998, "Fit E" of P99).

 In Sullivan et al. (2003), we set stronger limits on the effects of host-galaxy extinction by comparing the extinction, cosmological parameters, and supernova peak magnitude dispersion for subsets of the SCP supernovae observed in different types of host galaxies, as identified from both HST imaging and Keck spectroscopy of the hosts.
 We found that supernovae in early-type (E and S0) galaxies show a smaller dispersion in peak magnitude at high redshift, as had previously been seen at low redshift (e.g. Wang, Hoeflich, & Wheeler 1997).
-This subset of the P99 sample-in hosts unlikely to be strongly affected by extinction-independently provided evidence at the $5\sigma$ level that $\Omega{\Lambda} > 0$ in a flat Universe, confirming that hostgalaxy dust extinction was unlikely to be a significant systematic in the results of P99.
-Sullivan et al. (2003) do not detect a systematic difference in the magnitudes of high-redshift supernovae in early- and late-type galaxies that is large enough to allow for dust extinction as a primary contaminant leading to the conclusion of dark energy, as had been suggested previously (e.g., Rowan-Robinson 2002).
-Moreover, even if there were a marginal effect, that would not affect the cosmological results unless that effect systematically changed with redshift, as it is only the difference in the magnitudes of the high- and low-redshift supernovae that lead to the measurement of $\Omega{\rm M}$ and $\Omega{\Lambda}$ .
-The natural next step following the work of Sullivan et al. (2003)-presented in the current paper- is to provide high-quality individual unbiased E(B-V) measurements which will allow us to directly measure the effect of host-galaxy extinction on each supernova event.
+This subset of the P99 sample-in hosts unlikely to be strongly affected by extinction-independently provided evidence at the $5\sigma$ level that $\Omega{\Lambda} > 0$ in a flat Universe and confirmed that host-galaxy dust extinction was unlikely to be a significant systematic in the results of P99, as had been suggested previously (e.g., Rowan-Robinson 2002).
+The natural next step following the work of Sullivan et al. (2003)-presented in the current paper-is to provide high-quality individual unbiased E(B-V) measurements that allow us to directly measure the effect of host-galaxy extinction on each supernova event without resorting to a prior on the color excess distribution.